nipsysdev/Ethos/.ai/project_context.md

 - Monorepo structure for code organization
 - TypeScript for type safety and maintainability
-- Playwright for reliable web scraping
+- Puppeteer for reliable web crawling
 - Modular library design for flexibility

 ## References